lebriggs/laura_website_2/content/blog/newsite/index.md

 ### My Introduction To Hugo Apéro

 I was first introduced to using the Hugo Apéro theme for making a website through R when I helped students create their portfolios while I was employed as a contract librarian at the University of Victoria.
 I was intrigued.
 I found the documentation for Hugo Apéro to be so helpful and thoughtful.
-Allison Hill has a great series of videos on YouTube [[example]](https://youtu.be/RksaNh5Ywbo?si=8CVapkGBuTfkjrCn) that guide you through setting up a website, which made the entire process enjoyable.
+Dr. Alison Hill has a great series of videos on YouTube [[example]](https://youtu.be/RksaNh5Ywbo?si=8CVapkGBuTfkjrCn) that guide you through setting up a website, which made the entire process enjoyable.

 ### Why R, blogdown, and Hugo Apéro?